nfazlay/happy-birthday/readme.md

 Added background music player and removed the minion video and end page.

-Thanks to [Tingrui](https://github.com/eladoh) for the amazng project.
+Thanks to [Tingrui](https://github.com/eladoh) for the amazing project.